gradients-ai/gradients-sdk/docs/inference.md

 <br>

 Inference in the SDK is vLLM-first.
-Local, RunPod, Lium, and Targon deployments expose an OpenAI-compatible server, so the same sampler can talk to any of them.
+Local, RunPod, Lium, Targon, and Basilica deployments expose an OpenAI-compatible server, so the same sampler can talk to any of them.

 Use `ModelSampler` when you want the SDK to start local vLLM for you.
 Use `RemoteVLLMSampler` when you already have a server URL.